 In the marketing and advertising industry, data analytics has become an integral part of strategic development and assessment of any successful marketing campaign.
 Automated tools enable marketers to track users across platforms, connecting data from multiple online sources – like CRMs, Google Analytics, AdWords, Facebook, internal systems, customer information and hundreds of other sources – giving them a better idea of how users are converting.
 Combining this information with data analysis tools or machine learning can help you discover new connections and opportunities.

-Armed with knowledge about the content topics that perform best, as well as which topics lead to the most website conversions (online appointment requests, phone calls, etc.), Group3 is now much more strategic with each emailer we create for our clients.
+We also use data to better understand customer interests and drive engagement.
+Armed with knowledge about content topics that perform best, as well as which topics lead to the most website conversions (online appointment requests, phone calls, etc.), Group3 can be strategic with the original content (blog articles, infographics, social posts) we create for our clients.
 We know where to invest time in developing high-quality content and how to deliver it with calls-to-action that get the most response.
-And the more data we collect, the better the results continue to be.

 Data challenges – Find the right solutions for your business

 With so much data, determining what to measure and what actions to take can be a major challenge in any industry.
 When your data analytics are in the right hands, marketing campaigns are designed to more effectively connect with target audiences and better suited to reach your goals.